Introduction to Pediatric Urology

 The most common condition treated by pediatric urologists is urinary tract infection (UTI).

-Other conditions include the following:
+Other urologic conditions in children include the following:

 - Abnormally located urethral opening (hypospadias)

 - Backup of urine from the bladder into the ureter (vesicoureteral reflux [VUR])

 - Bedwetting (nocturnal enuresis)

 - Distention of the kidney in utero (antenatal hydronephrosis)

 - Ureteropelvic junction (UPJ) obstruction; may cause kidney damage)

 Most children under the care of a pediatric urologist are school-aged and younger.
 UTIs (e.g., cystitis) are most common in young girls and pediatric urological conditions are usually congenital and treated at a young age.
 Conditions such as vesicoureteral reflux and antenatal hydronephrosis are frequently diagnosed during prenatal ultrasound and hypospadias is usually diagnosed during infancy.

 The pediatric urological examination includes a medical history and a comprehensive physical examination.
 A history of symptoms, illnesses, injuries, medications, prenatal ultrasound, and family history are documented.
 A urinary catheter may be inserted into the bladder through the urethra to withdraw urine.